-The Okavango Delta is an absolute highlight if you travel to Botswana in Africa.
+The Okavango Delta will be an absolute highlight if you travel to Botswana in Africa.
 It is one of the Seven Natural Wonders of Africa.
-Palm trees and other trees grow on the hundreds of islands in the delta, which makes this area an ideal habitat for hippos, elephants, lions and many bird species.
+Palm trees and other trees grow on the many islands in the delta, which makes this area an ideal habitat for hippos, elephants, lions and many bird species.
 You can even find the big 5 here.
-The unique location, the peace and beauty in combination with excellent game viewing makes this a holiday destination you really need to add to your bucket list.
+The unique location, the peace and beauty in combination with excellent game viewing makes this a destination you will never forget.

 There are different ways to enjoy the Okavango.
 A walking safari through the Okavango Delta is a unique experience.
 During the safari you can come face to face with elephants, lions and buffaloes.
 Somewhat quieter is a boat safari.
 Sail through the tall grass and enjoy the tranquility and vastness of the unique area.
 To really get a picture of how big the delta is you might want to fly over it.
 When you do that you see how the river makes its way through the beautiful landscape.
 We recommend to stay two or three days so that you can spend one or 2 nights in the area.
 If you decide to stay for several days, you can camp on one of the safer islands of the Delta.
 At night it is compulsory to keep a campfire so it keeps wild animals away.